sherivicmae/DimagculangSherivicCS3101_WSTactivities/README.md

 ## 🎓 Acknowledgment
 I would like to express my heartfelt gratitude to my adviser, **Ma'am Fatima Marie Agdon**, for her invaluable guidance and support throughout this journey.
 Your mentorship has been instrumental in developing my skills and confidence in web development.🌸🌟💕
 ---

+## 🧡 Thank You!
+Thank you for taking the time to explore my lab activities!
+I hope you find them informative and inspiring.
+Your feedback and suggestions are always welcome. 😊

+> "Coding is the language of the future, and I'm just getting started!"

+---
 This README provides an overview of each lab activity and showcases the skills learned through hands-on projects.
 Enjoy exploring the labs!